blankworker1/slow-theatre/07-timeline-la-prova.md

 **What stays uncounted (elastic by nature)**
 - Lo Spuntino's shared table — always open, regardless of numbers
-- Aspettatori themselves — no cap, no registration
+- Aspetta-tori themselves — no cap, no registration
 - Barter and gift items brought on the day

 **Booking mechanics**